Sportivo Trinidense

-Sportivo Trinidense, is a Paraguayan football club based in the barrio of Santísima Trinidad, in Asunción.
+Sportivo Trinidense is a Paraguayan football club based in the barrio of Santísima Trinidad, in Asunción.
 The club was founded on 11 August 1935.
 Their home games are played at the Estadio Martín Torres.
 Their traditional rival is Rubio Ñu, also from barrio Santísima Trinidad.
-Trinidense plays in the Paraguayan Primera División.
+Trinidense currently plays in the Paraguayan Primera División.

 History

 The first time the club played in the first division was in 1994.

-In 2010 Trinidense returned to the Paraguayan First Division after winning the Division Intermedia tournament in 2009.
+In 2010 Trinidense returned to the Paraguayan First Division after winning the Division Intermedia tournament in 2009 and also qualified for the Copa Libertadores in 2023 for the first time.